mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 a low END Traveller more survivable.

 ALTERNATIVE INITIATIVE

-Under this system, combat still takes place in six- second rounds but there is no strict initiative order to actions.
+Under this system, combat still takes place in six-second rounds but there is no strict initiative order to actions.
 Instead, everything that takes place in a given round is assumed to be a mad scramble with many things happening at once.
 All actions are resolved